AlvaroMaceda/calculadora-judicial/README.md

 Docker is still not running ok for rails container.
 You

-To open a shell on rails container: docker-compose run app /bin/bash
+To open a shell on rails container: docker-compose run --rm --entrypoint "" app bash

-With entrypoint:
-docker-compose run app rails db:seed

 Run bundle exec task
 docker-compose run -it app "rake test"